PhilMele/M3Project/README.md

-Explain that it would make sense the granter cannot deactivate a grant after activating it. if time (or explain in readme): correct repetition in css for `status-colour-...` Missing : retrieve password system add grantis closed to close applications when needed.
+Explain that it would make sense the granter cannot deactivate a grant after activating it. if time (or explain in readme): correct repetition in css for `status-colour-...` Missing : retrieve password system add email system when application is rejected or approved or submitted add grantis closed to close applications when needed.
-Add search function + pagination for grants remove grant-management references if not used before submission Add check to make sure user wants to delete something before pressing button
+Add search function + pagination for grants remove grant-management references if not used before submission Add check to make sure user wants to delete something before pressing button Add Django style admin panel

+TO DO:
+change button size from screen width 992px
+Make single column container two columns instead from 992px IN dhasboard change grants available rows width and contrsain it to body Add footer
+Add call to action message on sign up page like Find Grant for you noew!

 Link: https://grant-management-mp3-709b64ecedb2.herokuapp.com/